-There were shares of our common stock outstanding as of the record date, all of which are entitled to vote with respect to all matters to be acted upon at the Special Meeting, and shares of Series C Preferred Stock outstanding on the record date, all of which are entitled to vote with respect to the Reverse Stock Split Proposal and the Adjournment Proposal only.
+There were 9,177,340 shares of our common stock outstanding as of the record date, all of which are entitled to vote with respect to all matters to be acted upon at the Special Meeting, and 36,267.059 shares of Series C Preferred Stock outstanding on the record date, all of which are entitled to vote with respect to the Reverse Stock Split Proposal and the Adjournment Proposal only.
 Each outstanding share of common stock is entitled to one vote on each matter considered at the Special Meeting.

 As previously announced, on August 23, 2023, the Board of Directors declared a dividend of one thousandth (1/1,000th) of a share of Series C Preferred Stock, for each outstanding share of common stock, and share of common stock issuable upon conversion of our Series X Preferred Stock, par value \$0.01 per share ("Series X Preferred Stock"), to shareholders of record as of the close of business on September 5, 2023.
 The holders of the Series C Preferred Stock have 1,000,000 votes per whole share (i.e., 1,000 votes per one-thousandth of a share of Series C Preferred Stock) and are entitled to vote with the common stock, voting together as a single class, on the Reverse Stock Split Proposal and the Adjournment Proposal, but are not otherwise entitled to vote on the other proposals to be presented at the Special Meeting.
 Each share of Series C Preferred Stock redeemed pursuant to the Initial Redemption (as defined below) will have no voting power with respect to the Reverse Stock Split Proposal or any other matter.
 When a holder of common stock submits a vote on the Reverse Stock Split Proposal, the corresponding number of fractional shares of Series C Preferred Stock held by such holder will be automatically voted in a mirrored fashion.
-For example, if a shareholder holds 10 shares of common stock (entitled to one vote per share) and votes in favor of the Reverse Stock Split Proposal, then 10,010 votes will be recorded in favor of the Reverse Stock Split Proposal, because the Series C Preferred Stock will automatically be voted in favor of the Reverse Stock Split Proposal, shares of Series C Preferred Stock is sued as a dividend with respect to the Series X Preferred Stock will not be able to vote such shares of Series C Preferred Stock and will be redeemed in the Initial Redemption.
+For example, if a shareholder holds 10 shares of common stock (entitled to one vote per share) and votes in favor of the Reverse Stock Split Proposal, then 10,010 votes will be recorded in favor of the Reverse Stock Split Proposal, because the Series C Preferred Stock will automatically be voted in favor of the Reverse Stock Split Proposal alongside the common stock.
+Due to this mirrored voting structure, and since the Series X Preferred Stock is non-voting, shares of Series C Preferred Stock issued as a dividend with respect to the Series X Preferred Stock will not be able to vote such shares of Series C Preferred Stock and will be redeemed in the Initial Redemption.